Best Portable Dog Fence For Camping and RVs in 2023

 Other Good Uses

-Simply put them in their playpen.
+Simply put them in their exercise pen.

-People also use these pens for their cats.
+Some people also use these pens for their cats.

 Puppy Training Pen

 If you get a puppy, camping or not, it's a good idea to give them an area of their own.